TransitFit: combined multi-instrument exoplanet transit fitting for JWST, HST and ground-based transmission spectroscopy studies: Applications of

 WASP-91~b is a $1.34~\mjup$ warm Jupiter with a 2.8~day orbit around a K3 host star \citep{WASP-91b_discovery}.
 With a radius of $1.03~\rjup$, WASP-91~b is a smaller example of a hot Jupiter, and has not been the subject of further studies since its discovery.

-\textit{TESS} observed WASP-91~b in Sectors 1, 27, and 28, capturing a total of $49\,989$ photometric data points covering 26 transits, the data from which we acquired from the Barbara A. Mikulski Archive for Space Telescopes (MAST) portal\footnote{\url{https://mast.stsci.edu}}.
+\textit{TESS} observed WASP-91~b in Sectors 1, 27, and 28, capturing a total of 50\,158 photometric data points covering 26 transits, the data which we acquired from the Barbara A. Mikulski Archive for Space Telescopes (MAST) portal\footnote{\url{https://mast.stsci.edu}}.
+We use 120~s cadence data, and PDC$\_$SAPFLUX values are taken as flux.
 Since these data contain vast numbers of observations outside of transit, and there are multiple offsets and other trends within the data which cannot be modelled with a simple polynomial, we estimate the transit duration $t_{14}$, assuming a circular orbit with a $90$~degree inclination, using

-and discard any data which are more than $2.5t_{14}$ away from the mid-transit times predicted by the ephemerides given in \citet{WASP-91b_discovery}.
-This results in individual transits, capturing a combined total of $4\,854$ photometric points, which can then be individually normalised and detrended with low-order polynomials.
+and discard any data which are more than $2.5t_{14}$ away from the mid-transit times predicted by the ephemeris given in \citet{WASP-91b_discovery}.
+This results in 26 transits, capturing a combined total of 9\,789 photometric points, which can then be individually normalised and detrended with low-order polynomials.
 This splitting of data is provided in \tranf{} through the \texttt{split\_lightcurve\_file} function.

 After splitting the full data into individual transit observations, we use the ``folded'' mode of \tranf{} to fit these data, using both the ``coupled'' and ``independent'' LDC fitting modes, assuming a circular orbit and using the quadratic limb-darkening model from Equation \ref{eq:quadraticLD} and a second-order detrending polynomial.
-For the ``coupled'' mode,we inform LDC fitting using the stellar parameters found by \citet{WASP-91b_discovery}, given in Table \ref{tab:WASP_91b_results}, and the \textit{TESS} filter profile given on by the SVO Filter Profile Service\footnote{\url{http://svo2.cab.inta-csic.es/theory/fps/}} \citep{filter_profile_service1, filter_profile_service2}.
+The values from \citet{WASP-91b_discovery} were used as priors for our fitting.
+For the ``coupled'' mode, we inform LDC fitting using the stellar parameters found by \citet{WASP-91b_discovery}, given in Table \ref{tab:WASP_91b_results}, and the \textit{TESS} filter profile given on by the SVO Filter Profile Service\footnote{\url{http://svo2.cab.inta-csic.es/theory/fps/}} \citep{filter_profile_service1, filter_profile_service2}.